-14 Index of Multiple Deprivation (IMD)
+14 Index of Multiple Deprivation

-- 46. Development will also need to be designed to include high quality green infrastructure and community facilities to encourage healthy and active lifestyles, including healthy ageing.
+- 46. Development will also need to be designed to include high quality green infrastructure and community facilities to encourage healthy and active lifestyles, including healthy ageing and active retirement.
 Good quality housing and local access to facilities for all will be needed to reduce inequalities.
 This will assist in reducing health inequalities. - 47.
 There are higher crime levels in inner urban wards, particularly in areas with a concentration of late-night drinking establishments.
 Overall, according to ONS data for 201915, crime rates in the Norfolk police force area remain relatively low (10th out of 43 for crime rate16).
 Statistics relating to knife crime show Norfolk to be amongst the lowest in the country (9th lowest out of 43).
 However, Norwich experienced an increase in knife crime between 2016-18 to a rate of 10 per 10,000 people, compared to 1.1 per 10,000 in both Broadland and South Norfolk17. - 48.
 Statistics relating to drug related crime show Norfolk to be 25th out of police 43 areas in England and Wales in 2019.
 Research18 found that Norfolk is the top county affected by London individuals linked (or suspected to be linked) to County Lines, with Norwich listed as the most prominent city. - 49.
 It is important that the local plan ensures that new development is designed to minimise crime.

 - 50. This GNLP needs to plan for additional housing needs above and beyond existing commitments based on evidence.
 It also needs to plan for changes in the types of homes we need.
 Several factors are driving this increase in the need for more and different types of housing including rising population levels, an increase in the number of older people, more younger people sharing homes and a limited supply of housing over much of the last decade. - 51.
-Across Greater Norwich there is a shortage of housing across all tenures.
-Overall delivery of housing from 2008-14 was at approximately 70% of the target, compared to a national delivery rate of $60\%^{19}$. - 52.
 Between adoption of the Joint Core Strategy (JCS) in 2011 and 2020, 90% of the housing target has been delivered.
-Whilst housing completions were well below target in the early years of the JCS plan period, there was a generally a steady annual increase in completions, and delivery was around and above the JCS annual target in the most recent years (see the housing completions graph below). - 53.
+Whilst housing completions were well below target in the early years of the JCS plan period, there was a generally a steady annual increase in completions, and delivery was around and above the JCS annual target in the most recent years (see the housing completions graph below). - 52.
 In both 2018/19 and 2019/20 Greater Norwich had a five-year housing supply, including the 5% buffer required by the NPPF.